 Stuffing the Turkey: Always put hot stuffing inside the bird just before it goes in the oven.
 This prevents any bacteria from cultivating while the bird cooks.
 Don't over-stuff the cavity.
-A loosely packed filling is just fine.
-The bread will expand as the bird cooks.
+A loosely packed stuffing works best; the bread will expand as the bird cooks.

 Baked: If you choose to cook some stuffing outside the bird drizzle it with 1/4 to 1/2 cup of liquid.
 We always reserve some turkey broth and freeze it for our next roast.
-Mixing even parts turkey broth (or chicken if you don't have it) and white wine into the baked stuffing is delicious!
+Mixing even parts turkey broth (or chicken broth if you don't have turkey broth on hand) and white wine into the baked stuffing is delicious!

 Add shallots, sweet onion, carrots, celery, whole garlic cloves, peppercorns, and parsley stems to the bottom of the pan.
-Then and 1 cups of turkey broth and 1 cup of wine.
+Then add 250 ml (1 cup) of turkey broth and an equal amount of wine.
 The vegetables and herbs add a beautiful scent to the turkey and flavor the drippings.
-The liquids will keep things from burning and reduce as well as making for fantastic gravy.
+The liquids will keep things from burning and reduce, providing the base for fantastic gravy.

 Don't throw the aromatics out after roasting!
-While staying with Italian farmers on their olive grove, they served us the aromatics from a roast nicely minced.
-You can also blend them into a purée.
-Just make sure to remove the parsley stems and the bay leaf.
-Delicious with bread or on potatoes!
-Top with some salt (if you brined your turkey give it a taste before adding salt) and pepper and serve warm.
+Why do we run counter to the common practise of tossing aside finished aromatics?
+Well, while on a trip to Italy we stayed with some very kitchen savvy Italian farmers on their olive grove, and one night they served a side dish of finely minced aromatics from the evening's roast. - so delicious!
+You can also blend these left-over aromatics into a purée (*just make sure to remove the parsley stems and the bay leaf) - sooo delicious with bread or on potatoes!
+Just top with some salt (if you brined your turkey give it a taste before adding salt) and pepper and serve warm.

 Cover The Turkey